Renaissance (Beyoncé album): Songs

-Promotion and release
+Release and promotion

-Beyoncé originally intended to release Cowboy Carter (2024) as the first installment of her trilogy project, but explained that "with the pandemic, there was too much heaviness in the world", and so released Renaissance first, because "[people] deserved to dance."

-Beyoncé began to tease a new album on June 7, 2022, by removing her profile picture from all of her social media platforms.
-Four days later, the text "What is a B7?" appeared on the homepage of the singer's official website.
-Fans noticed that the website also had a placeholder for "B8", interpreted as referencing an eighth studio album.
-Beyoncé officially announced the album and released the pre-sale for Renaissance on her website and digital streaming platforms the following day.
+Beyoncé originally intended Cowboy Carter (2024) to serve as the first installment of her planned trilogy, but later explained that "with the pandemic, there was too much heaviness in the world", prompting her to release Renaissance first, as "[people] deserved to dance".
+She began teasing the project on June 7, 2022, by removing her profile picture across all social media platforms.
+Four days later, the phrase "What is a B7?" appeared on the homepage of her official website.
+Fans also observed a placeholder labeled "B8", which was interpreted as a reference to a future eighth studio album.
+Beyoncé officially announced Renaissance on June 16, alongside the launch of pre-orders via her website and digital streaming platforms.